mlfearon/nosema-floral-visitation/data/README.md

 TRIE_rate		The rate of Triepeolus spp visits to a flower per minute (number of visits per min).
 APISBOMB_visits		The number of Apis mellifera (honeybee) + Bombus spp. (bumblebee) visits to a flower during the video recording duration (number of visits).
 Native_visits		The number of native bee (i.e. excluding honeybees) visits to a flower during the video recording duration (number of visits).
+Other1_visits		The number of non-honeybee and non-bumblebee visits to a flower during the video recording duration (number of visits).
-Other_visits		The number of non-honeybee and non-bumblebee visits to a flower during the video recording duration (number of visits).
+Other2_visits		The number of non-honeybee and non-bumblebee and non-squash bee visits to a flower during the video recording duration (number of visits).
 APIS_dur		The duration of all Apis mellifera (honeybee) visits to a flower (any part) in seconds.
 BOMB_dur		The duration of all Bombus spp. (bumblebee) visits to a flower (any part) in seconds.
+PEPO_dur		The duration of all Eucera pruinosa (squash bee) visits to a flower (any part) in seconds.
 Native_dur		The duration of all native bee (i.e. excluding honeybees) visits to a flower (any part) in seconds.
+Other1_dur		The duration of all non-honeybee and non-bumblebee visits to a flower (any part) in seconds.
-Other_dur		The duration of all non-honeybee and non-bumblebee visits to a flower (any part) in seconds.
+Other2_dur		The duration of all non-honeybee and non-bumblebee and non-squash bee visits to a flower (any part) in seconds.
 APIS_dur2		The duration (seconds) of all Apis mellifera (honeybees) that were only interacting with the petals of the flower.
 APIS_dur3		The duration (seconds) of all Apis mellifera (honeybees) that were only interacting with the nectar of the flower.
 APIS_dur4		The duration (seconds) of all Apis mellifera (honeybees) that were only interacting with the pollen/stamen of the flower.